martinaalien/I2C/README.md

 # I2C
-I2C for the group project at NTNU.
+I2C for a group project at NTNU.